 Your body adapts specifically to each exercise.
 For example, running and swimming produce different results than strength training.
 This principle also applies to the Central Nervous System (CNS): neuromuscular changes will occur over time as an adaptation to specific movement patterns.
 This is how some athletes react super-fast to certain situations without a second thought: their CNS system already knows what to do!

 As much as people like to use genetics as an excuse, it does affect how the body adapts and performs.
 Some people are genetically predisposed to certain diseases, while others are genetically gifted for athleticism.
-That’s why it’s important to take these essentials of strength training and conditioning into account.
+That’s why it’s important to take this law into account.
 Even though we all have similar responses to exercise, the rate and magnitude of these changes will be determined by genetics.

 Simply put, if everyone did the same exercise program, we wouldn’t all get the same benefits at the same rate or to the same extent.
 So group fitness students, take note: don’t expect everyone in your class to achieve the same results!